 - Causation: The other driver’s negligence caused an accident.

-- Damages: You and the person who was driving your car face economic and non-economic damages.
+- Damages: You and the person driving your car face economic and non-economic damages.

 The driver of your vehicle can give their account as to what happened, but that is not sufficient enough to show the insurance company that they are entitled to compensation.
 In that case, you might want to gather evidence like the crash or medical reports, photographs of the injuries the driver of your vehicle sustained and the accident scene, video surveillance, and other people’s testimonies.